JeffersonLab/clara-docs/docs/clas/data-processing.md

   dvcs_46.hipo
 ```

-#### monHost

-One can use this option to define a CLARA data processing monitoring server host IP.
+#### The data processing monitoring server

-Periodically every CLARA DPE reports runtime and registration information to a
-monitoring server.
-Monitoring server must be running to accept these messages.
+The option *monHost* sets the IP address of the CLARA monitoring server
+to which the processing DPEs will send periodic runtime and registration reports.

-User can run it's own monitoring server by executing *$CLARA_HOME/bin/j_mproxy*.
+Users can run it's own monitoring server by executing *$CLARA_HOME/bin/j_mproxy*.
 ```
-gurjyan@clara1601:~/Devel/naiads-srb$ $CLARA_HOME/bin/j_mproxy --help
+$ $CLARA_HOME/bin/j_mproxy --help
 usage: jx_proxy [options]

   Options: